Tais: Production

 Using mostly cotton threads, the cloth is created during the island's dry season, almost entirely by hand.
 The use of cotton is a legacy of the Portuguese colonial era, when Timor was an important port for the trade in the material.
 Synthetic fibers like rayon, acrylic and polyester are becoming more common as they are imported more cheaply into East Timor.
 A single tais can take anywhere from several days to a year, depending on the complexity of design and variety of colors used.

 Dyes are used to create bright colors in the tais; these are mixed from plants like taun, kinur, and teka.
 Other dyes are derived from mango skin, potato leaf, cactus flowers, and turmeric.
 Individuals skilled in mixing dyes are sometimes compared to alchemists, using traditional recipes for creating desired colors.
 Although colors carry different associations from village to village, red is often used predominantly, as it is connected to long life and courage, in addition to being the base of the East Timorese flag.
-When the United Nations became the administering power in East Timor from 1999 to 2002, tais markets increased production of blue fabrics to match that organization's trademark flag.
+When the United Nations became the administering power in East Timor from 1999–2002, tais markets increased production of blue fabrics to match that organization's trademark flag.

 One of the most common tools for tais weaving is the back-strap loom, which allows tension on the cloth while the warp is manipulated.
 The pressure from the strap and the time required for the intricate designs on many tais produce significant pain for many women.
 During the 1999 wave of violence known in East Timor as "Black September", many tais weavers saw their tools and equipment stolen or destroyed.
 Recent years have also seen a decline in the number of young women learning traditional methods of tais weaving.